 # Management console configuration www-port: 8485 www-password: mailerq

-Within this configfile you configure MailerQ to change the Management Console password for example.
-Although all other config file settings have decent defaults you might want to take a look at them.
+Within this configfile you can configure MailerQ, to change the Management Console password for example.
+Although all other config file settings have decent defaults, you might want to take a look at them.

 After you connected MailerQ to RabbitMQ you can start MailerQ

 Go to your localhost or localhost:8485 to access the MailerQ Management Console and send your first email with MailerQ!

 The simplest example to send a message using MailerQ is via the cli: